 Cap Rate: Defined And Explained

-How To Calculate The Cap Rate
+Cap Rate Formula: How To Calculate Cap Rates

 1. Calculate The Property’s Net Operating Income

-For this example, let’s say you’re considering a property that brings in $5,000 per month in rental income without any additional income streams available.
+For this example, let’s say you’re considering a property that brings in $5,000 per month in rental income without any additional income streams.

-Next, you’ll add up the property’s expenses.
+Next, add up the property’s expenses.
 The obvious expenses to include are property taxes, insurance premiums, repairs and legal costs.
-However, there are less obvious expenses that should also be included such as potential vacancies.
+However, there are less obvious expenses that should be included, such as potential vacancies.
 Most investors assume an average of 10% vacancy, but you can do some research in your local area to determine an accurate estimate of the property’s expected vacancy rate.

 Once you’ve determined the property’s income and expenses, you can subtract the costs from the income.
 At that point, you’ll determine the NOI.
 In our case, the net operating income for the property is $4,000 per month or $48,000 per year.